FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 #### Still performance free?
 We talked about tinting being essentially performance free.
 When talking about (small 1D-) LUTs, it gets complicated, though the answer is still probably yes.
 The main concern comes from us creating something called a "dependant texture read".
 We are triggering one texture read based on the result of another.
 In graphics programming, a performance sin, as we eliminate a whole class of possible optimized paths, that graphics drivers consider.

-GPUs have textures caches, which our LUT will have no problem fitting into.
-To measure things like this properly, we required advanced debugging tools, which are platform specific.
-This really
+GPUs have textures caches, which our LUT will have no problem fitting into and will probably make LUT textures reads very cheap.
+To measure things performance this finely, how caches are hit and the like, we required advanced debugging tools, which are platform specific.
+There is [Nvidia NSight](https://developer.nvidia.com/blog/identifying-shader-limiters-with-the-shader-profiler-in-nvidia-nsight-graphics/), which allows you to break down the performance of each step in the shader, though OpenGL is unsupported for this.
+Either way, this is not the topic of this article.
+There is one more thing though...
-There is (Nvidia NSight)[https://developer.nvidia.com/blog/identifying-shader-limiters-with-the-shader-profiler-in-nvidia-nsight-graphics/]

-You can perform polynomial approximations of a LUT and thus side-step all possible texture reads.
+You can perform polynomial approximations of a colormap and thus side-step a LUT texture read.
 The next WebGL fragment shader features a polynomial approximation of viridis.
-It was created by [Matt Zucker](https://mzucker.github.io/), available on [ShaderToy](https://www.shadertoy.com/view/WlfXRN), including polynomials for other LUTs.
-Compare both the original and the approximation in the following two LUT stripes.
+It was created by [Matt Zucker](https://mzucker.github.io/), available on [ShaderToy](https://www.shadertoy.com/view/WlfXRN), including polynomials for other color maps.
+Compare both the original colormap exported as a lut and the approximation exported as a LUT in the following two stripes.
 Remarkably close.

 <script  id="fragment_9" type="x-shader/x-fragment">{% rawFile "posts/WebGL-LUTS-made-simple/video-lut_viridis.fs" %}</script>